Education — The Foundation of NTI

 NTI/API offers clinical and professional practice topics in the educational classroom area.

-Clinical topics include: Cardiovascular, Emergency/Trauma, Endocrine, Epidemiology, Gastrointestinal, Hematology/Oncology, Hemodynamics, Immunology, Medication Management (NTI only), Multisystem, Neurological, Obstetrics, Pain Management, Pharmacology (API only), Pulmonary, Renal, Sepsis, Skin/Wound Care and Transplantation.
+Clinical topics include: Cardiovascular, Emergency/Trauma, Endocrine, Gastrointestinal, Hematology/Oncology, Hemodynamics, Medication Management (NTI only), Multisystem, Neurological, Obstetrics, Pharmacology (API only), Pulmonary, Renal, Sepsis and Skin/Wound Care.

-Professional Practice topics include: Certification, Cultural Diversity, Education, End-of-Life/Palliative Care, Ethics, Evidence-based Practice, Family-Centered Care, Finance, Healthy Work Environment, Leadership Development, Legal, Patient Safety, Pediatric and Neonatal, Progressive Care, Psychological and Psychosocial, Public Policy, Publishing, Research, Technology and Tele-ICU.
+Professional Practice topics include: Certification, Cultural Diversity, Education, End-of-Life/Palliative Care, Ethics, Evidence-based Practice, Family-Centered Care, Healthy Work Environment, Leadership Development, Legal, Patient Safety, Pediatric and Neonatal, Progressive Care, Psychological and Psychosocial, Public Policy, Publishing, Research, Technology and TeleICU.

 Facilitators engage NTI participants to collaboratively contribute to an interactive and dynamic presentations.
 NTI facilitators promote professional development by using learning facilitation methods that enhance critical thinking and encourage a shared accountability for learning.

-NTI/API facilitators use adult learning facilitation methods such as lecture with question-and-answer dialogue, case study discussions, roundtables, debates, panel presentations, open discussion forums, poster presentations, interactive hands-on learning laboratories, audience response systems and computer-assisted self-study pavilions.
+NTI/API facilitators use adult learning facilitation methods such as lecture with question-and-answer dialogue, case study discussions, roundtables, debates, panel presentations, open discussion forums, poster presentations, interactive hands-on learning laboratories, audience response systems and self-study.

 return to top